 Pond received early recognition in the 1960s and 1970s for his serigraph prints.
 His work stood out at the time not only because of his use of bright multiple colors and strong imagery, but also because of his technical advances in this printmaking process.
 His prints were unique because they had up to twenty very bright and shiny colors and very sharp registration.
 The colors looked as if the ink was still wet, and the prints had a topographically varied surface created by the thickness of the ink layers.

 Pond developed a reductive process of layering the colors, requiring very tight registration, color upon color, starting with a wide-open stencil, then reducing the open area for each subsequent color.
 He would then coat his prints with varnish.
 The varnish added a uniform glossy surface that enhanced the intensity of the color.
 The varnish also protected the colors from scuff marks and the fading resulting from oxidization.

 For many years Pond printed most of his own print editions, developing his unique methods and becoming a master printer of his own work.
 Eventually the time spent printing numerous commissions made it difficult to spend as much time on his paintings as he would have liked.
 In 1978, Robert Blanton, a master printer with a wide range of expertise, came to work in Pond’s studio, where he printed for and collaborated with Pond.
-A year later, Blanton started his own print shop, Brand X Editions Ltd. Pond moved his printing equipment to the Brand X studio and continued producing prints under Blanton’s supervision.
+A year later, Blanton started his own print shop, Brand X Editions, Ltd, and continued producing Clayton Pond prints at the Brand X Studio.

 ABOUT THE ARTIST